Our top 10 cars from Downton Abbey

 1911 Renault Type CB12/16hp Landaulette

 The ride of choice when headed to the local Yorkshire train station, Lord Grantham’s luxurious Renault has appeared in many Downton Abbey storylines.
 Nowadays we think of Renault as a maker of inoffensive little hatchbacks, but 100 years ago they produced everything from taxis to tractors.
-Starting out in 1898, by 1912 they’d established themselves as one of the pre-eminent European car manufacturers.
+According to SCA Auction expert, they started out in 1898, and by 1912 they’d established themselves as one of the pre-eminent European car manufacturers.
 The 12/16, introduced in 1909, was one of Renault’s more luxurious offerings and able to be bodied by various independent coachbuilders as was the practice at the time.

 1913 Rolls-Royce Silver Ghost Open Tourer